gist-writer/gist-writer.github.io/README.md

 Gist Writer is a minimal WYSIWYG markdown editor backed by your GitHub Gists.
 Open a gist, write, close the tab — it saves automatically.
 No account required beyond GitHub OAuth.

 - **WYSIWYG formatting** — select text for an inline toolbar: bold, italic, links, headers.
-Stays out of the way until you need it
 - **Auto-save** — periodically saves to GitHub, works silently in the background as you type
 - **Gist management** — browse, search, rename and delete; everything GitHub's UI lacks
 - **Offline** — edits queue locally and sync when you're back online